socialUltimus/Social_Login/README.md

             "Client Secret Id",
             "callback url"
         )
+        // you can use  https://instagram.com/ as callback url
 ```

 2. Done, all you have to do is call below method from where you want to perform instagram login operation